Breakfast at our Ryokan

 Breakfast was almost as elaborate as the dinner we had last night at Hotel Innoshima.
 We tried to eat as much food as we could.
-There was plenty of rice and miso soup we could have filled up on.
+There was plenty of rice and miso soup we could have filled up on before we were to depart onto our next adventure cycling the Shimanamai Kaido.

-We then went and drove to the other end of Habu town where we parked our car in a pachinko parlour car park, it seemed like the easiest option for free parking.
+We then went and drove to the other end of Habu town where we parked our car in a pachinko parlour car park, it seemed like the easiest option for free parking on Innoshima.

 In a few minutes were were ready with our bikes for the second stage of our island cycling.
 We started from Ikuchi-hashi bridge and our goal for today’s ride was to get back to Innoshima bridge, around the second island in the chain of the Shimanami Kaido.